yellowbean/clojucture/README.md

 ### What & why is clojucture ?

-a clojure library for modelling structure products (CLO/MBS/ABS). it can be used for cashflow projection and investment analysis
+a clojure library for modelling structure products (CLO/MBS/ABS). it can be used for structuring deals, cashflow projection and investment analysis

 The reason behind choosing clojure as modelling language is that :
 1. it is simply enough for tech/non-tech background language.
-2. Powerful macro lanugage for modelling complex structure of ABS/MBS products.
+2. Powerful macro language for modelling complex structure of ABS/MBS products.

 ### Overview
 investor side of structured products or structuring an CLO/MBS/ABS deal.
+#### Structuring & Issuance
+#### Modelling & Analysis
+#### Accounting & Surveillance/Reporting

 ### Documentation
 * https://simplicity.gitbook.io/clojucture/ (working :) ）

 ### clojucture features
-* Takes XML based input, language independent ,flexible
+* XML/Protobuf as input/output, language independent ,flexible
 * Provides low level functions to build up country specific deal dentures
+* High performance with multi-thread and interpolate with Java directly

 #### Coverage
 ##### Asset Type